-- A) Multiple measures of student learning, growth, and achievement, which shall include: - i) Measures of student progress on classroom assessments that are aligned with the Massachusetts Curriculum Frameworks or other relevant frameworks and are comparable within grades or subjects in a school;
+Multiple measures of student learning, growth, and achievement, which shall include:

+Measures of student progress on classroom assessments that are aligned with the Massachusetts Curriculum Frameworks or other relevant frameworks and are comparable within grades or subjects in a school:

-- ii) At least two district-determined measures of student learning related to the Massachusetts Curriculum Frameworks or the Massachusetts Vocational Technical Education Frameworks or other relevant frameworks that are comparable across grades and/or subjects district-wide.
-These measures may include: portfolios, approved commercial assessments and district-developed pre and post unit and course assessments, and capstone projects.
-One such measure shall be the MCAS Student Growth Percentile (SGP) or Massachusetts English Proficiency Assessment gain scores, if applicable, in which case at least two years of data is required. - iii) Measures of student progress and/or achievement toward student learning goals set between the Educator and Evaluator for the school year or some other period of time established in the Educator Plan. - iv) For Educators whose primary role is not as a classroom teacher, the appropriate measures of the Educator's contribution to student learning, growth, and achievement set by the district.
+Measures of student learning related to the Massachusetts Curriculum Frameworks or the Massachusetts Vocational Technical Education Frameworks or other relevant frameworks that are comparable across grades and/or subjects district-wide.
+These measures may include: portfolios, approved commercial assessments and district-developed pre- and post-unit and course assessments, and capstone projects.
+One such measure shalt be the MCAS Student Growth Percentile (SGP) or Massachusetts English Proficiency Assessment gain scores, if applicable, in which case at least two years of data is required;

+Measures of student progress and/or achievement toward student learning goals set between the Educator and Evaluator for the school year or some other period of time established in the Educator Plan;

+For Educators whose primary role is not as a classroom teacher, the appropriate measures of the Educator's contribution to student learning, growth, and achievement set by the district.
 The measures set by the district should be based on the Educator's role and responsibility.

-B) Judgments based on observations and artifacts of practice including:
+Judgments based on observations and artifacts of practice including:

-- i) Unannounced observations of practice of any duration. - ii) Announced observation(s) for non-PTS Educators in their first year of practice in a school, Educators on Improvement Plans, and as determined by the Evaluator. - iii) Examination of Educator work products. - iv) Examination of student work samples.
+Unannounced observations of practice of any duration;

+Announced observation(s) for non-PTS Educators in their first year of practice in a school, Educators on Improvement Plans, and as determined by the Evaluator;

+Examination of Educator work products;

+Examination of student work samples.

-C) Evidence relevant to one or more Performance Standards, including but not limited to:
+Evidence relevant to one or more Performance Standards, including but not limited to:

-- i) Evidence compiled and presented by the Educator, including: - (a) Evidence of fulfillment of professional responsibilities and growth such as self-assessments, peer collaboration, professional development linked to goals in the Educator plans, contributions to the school community and professional culture; - (b) Evidence of active outreach to and engagement with families; - ii) Evidence of progress towards professional practice goal(s); - iii) Evidence of progress toward student learning outcomes goal(s). - iv) Student and Staff Feedback see # 23-24, below; and v) Any other relevant evidence from any source that the Evaluator shares with the Educator.
+Evidence compiled and presented by the Educator, including:

+Evidence of fulfillment of professional responsibilities and growth such as self-assessments, peer collaboration, professional development linked to goals in the Educator plans, contributions to the school community and professional culture;

+Evidence of active outreach to and engagement with families; Evidence of progress towards professional practice goal(s); Evidence of progress toward student learning outcomes goal(s).

+- iv) Student and Staff Feedback see #22-23, below; and - v) Any other relevant evidence from any source that the Evaluator shares with the Educator.
 Other relevant evidence could include information provided by other administrators such as the superintendent.

-4) Rubric
+4. Rubric

-The rubrics are a scoring tool used for the Educator's self-assessment, the formative assessment, the formative evaluation and the summative evaluation.
+The rubrics are a scoring tool used for the Educator's self assessment, the formative assessment, the formative evaluation and the summative evaluation.
 The districts may use either the rubrics provided by ESE or comparably rigorous and comprehensive rubrics developed or adopted by the district and reviewed by ESE.